markwragg/markwragg.github.io/_posts/2026-03-07-automating-ssl-certificate-renewal-in-azure.md

 ## Summary

 If you're reading this in 2026, there's still a good amount of time to get a handle on your certificate management before the activity becomes a monthly task.
-When considering how to manage certificate in Azure, I recommend the following:
+When considering how to manage certificates in Azure, I recommend the following:

 - Audit your estate and ensure you have a good understanding of everywhere certificates are used.
 - Use the fully managed certificate services and automatic renewal where possible.